-Dr. Dana Lynne Varga is a sought-after soprano, voice teacher and career coach, as well as the Founder and Artistic Director of MassOpera.
+Dr. Dana Lynne Varga is a fierce advocate for singers, devoted to progressive change in the classical vocal industry.
+She is a sought-after soprano, voice teacher and career coach, as well as the Founder and Artistic Director of MassOpera.
 She is currently on faculty at the Longy School of Music, and has served on the voice faculties of the University of Massachusetts Amherst, the New England Conservatory Preparatory School and the Boston University Tanglewood Institute.
 Dana regularly presents vocal master classes as well as classes on business and entrepreneurship for singers all over the country, and publishes articles frequently in Classical Singer Magazine.

 An avid concert soloist, Dana recently made her Carnegie Hall debut as the soprano soloist in Haydn’s Lord Nelson Mass with Mid-America Productions.
 Other recent performances have included Beethoven’s Missa Solemnis with the Cantata Singers (Jordan Hall), Mozart’s Mass in C Minor and Haydn Lord Nelson Mass with Coro Allegro (Sanders Theatre), the Fauré Requiem and Neilsen’s Symphony No. 3 with the Springfield Symphony, Amy Beach’s Mass and Handel’s Israel in Egypt with the Commonwealth Chorale, the Bach B Minor Mass and Christmas Oratorio with the Rhode Island Civic Chorale and Orchestra, and Mendelssohn’s Psalm 42 with the Andover Choral Society.
 She performs Handel’s Messiah regularly with dozens of organizations across the northeast.